Charlotte (cake): Types

 There are many variants.
 Most charlottes are served cool, so they are more common in warmer seasons.
 Fruit charlottes usually combine a fruit purée or preserve, like raspberry or pear, with a custard filling or whipped cream.
 Charlottes are not always made with fruit; some, notably charlotte russe, use custard or Bavarian cream, and a chocolate charlotte is made with layers of chocolate mousse filling.

 The Algerian charlotte is made with honey, dates, orange rind, and almonds.

-The 19th-century Russian sharlotka is a baked pudding with layers of brown bread and apple sauce, and has since evolved into a simple dessert of chopped apples basked in a sweet batter.
+The 19th-century Russian sharlotka is a baked pudding with layers of brown bread and apple sauce, and has since evolved into a simple dessert of chopped apples baked in a sweet batter.